CaoAssignments/guides/cse11-java-setup.md

 You should have the following now:
 <img width="2705" height="1582" alt="image" src="https://github.com/user-attachments/assets/53d45167-4bd1-4be6-be67-313d2a14650f" />

-2. Then, modify the print line so it uses `x` to print "Hello World!" as follows (note that we added a space after "Hello" (i.e., "Hello "):
+2. Then, modify the print line so it uses `x` to print "Hello World!" as follows:
+> Note that we added a space after "Hello" (i.e., "Hello "):
 <img width="1201" height="677" alt="image" src="https://github.com/user-attachments/assets/a3a55072-73fe-481b-bd1e-c33a1aa1e320" />

 3. Run the program again using the terminal and our **two-step process** from above: